ShamrockProgramming/Election-Data/README.md

 -  which state had the county with the largest % difference
 -  which state had the county with the largest literal vote difference

+## Files to make

+Again, you will need to create and upload your electionParser file and a separate client file which complete the questions above.